Korbeil/website/about.md

 # In short

-I'm Baptiste Leduc, a Web Engineer at [Weglot](https://weglot.com/), Paris, France.
+I'm Baptiste Leduc, a Web Consultant at [JoliCode](https://jolicode.com/), Paris, France.
 I started my career with Software Development and I fell into the vast world of the Web.
 Found my way by making websites with various technologies (such as Laravel or Symfony).